edsu/warcdb-me/README.md

    [http_date] TEXT,
    [http_content_length] TEXT,
    [http_headers] TEXT,
+   [http_payload] BLOB,
+   [warcio_offset] INTEGER,
-   [warc_content_legnth] INTEGER
+   [warcio_length] INTEGER
 );
 ```

 All the WARC records are stored in the same table, but not all the columns will be populated depending on the `warc_type` which corresponds to the records `WARC-Type`: request, response, info, etc. See the [WARC Specification] for details.

-Most of the columns in the `records` table come directly from the [WARC Specification], however some HTTP headers have also been extracted to help in using the data, these are prefixed with `http_`
+Most of the columns in the `records` table come directly from the [WARC Specification], however some HTTP headers have also been extracted to help in using the data, these are prefixed with `http_`.
+This also includes the payload of the HTTP response.
+The `warcio_offset` and `warcio_length` columns contain integers that reference where in the original WARC data the record can be found.

 ### Queries